 For those of you who might have trouble reading my handwriting, my notes read:

 To my ear this disc does not sound much like the wonderful vintage analog recordings we play every day.
 It might make a passable CD, but I have hundreds of CDs that sound better than this album, so even setting the bar that low, I would say it’s unlikely I would want to have this set in my collection.

 Who can find the time to play a mediocrity such as this.
 And who needs the bother of flipping it over three times for less than ten minutes a side?
-Buy the CD.
-It plays all the way through and costs a whole lot less.

 Boosted sloppy bass.

-By far the biggest problem with the sound.
+This was by far the biggest problem with the sound.
 The bass is really boosted.
 It constantly calls attention to itself.
 It is the kind of sloppy, droning upper-bass that cannot be found on any RVG recording, none that I have ever heard anyway, and I’ve heard them by the hundreds.

 You no doubt know about the phony boosted bass on the remastered Beatles albums.
 It’s that sound.
 Irritating in the extreme, and just plain wrong.